 Looking for some more guidance? tdX is the leading independent programmatic trading desk that assesses each platform on a 250 point evaluation to recommend the best platform and channel mix to align with your campaign’s unique requirements.

 Because each platform has its own unique strengths, we present 18+2 industry-leading DSPs, search and social platforms in one place, without limitations.
 This means increased reach and seamless access to premium inventory, without the huge monthly minimums that come with working with these DSPs directly.
 Curious which platform is best for your campaign?
-Find out which platform is right for your campaign.
+Contact us to find out which platform is right for your campaign.